 The Rudna mine started its mining operations in 1974.
-It was a challenging project, but it met all the expectations, as reflected in the dynamic increase in output: in the first year of its operation, output was 1.9 million tonnes of ore, but by 1982 this had increased to 11.3 million tonnes.
+It was a bold project, but it met all the expectations, as reflected in the dynamic increase in output: in the first year of its operation, the output was 1.9 million tonnes of ore, but by 1983 this had increased to 11.3 million tonnes.

-They are all from 950 to 1150m deep.
+There are ten operating shafts with depths from 941 to 1244 metres – three haulage shafts, four shafts for ventilation and three shafts for personnel and material transport.
 The production process is based on the room-and-pillar method.
-The extraction of ore is done by blasting, during both the preparatory-access and extraction phases.
+The extraction of ore involves blasting, during both the preparatory-access and production phases.
 Loading/haulage machinery and ore haulage vehicles are used to remove the ore from the working faces.
 Conveyor belts are used for the main horizontal transport.